akanalytics/odonata/docs/README.md

 I started Decemeber 2020.
 Python and Rust are very different from Java, which I had programmed maybe 10 years previous.
 Certainly my first efforts at Rust are not very clean, clever or idiomatic, but the code improves as I revist areas to build improvements.

-Im aware that this is now yet another chess engine, with yet another set of Python bindings.
+I'm aware that this is now yet another chess engine, with yet another set of Python bindings.
 In part this is because the project was intended as a learning exercise, but also there did not appear to be a Python native extension available.
 If any library owners, either Rust or Python, have or plan native extensions and want to chat about how I can avoid duplication or rationize things in terms of Python chess extension modules, please email!

 ## Lichess